All About the Mt Si Hiking Trail

 About this point on the Mt Si trail, many hikers take a break to soak up the majesty of Mother Nature’s work.
 It’s the perfect spot to stop and have a bite to eat.
 The birds, mountain goats, and squirrels who live here have become so accustomed to the many visitors that they aren’t afraid to get close.
 However, they are wild animals, so you can enjoy them from a distance and never offer them human food.

 It’s at this height of Mt Si that you can see the Haystack or the true summit.
 If you wish to forge ahead, the top of the Haystack is only a short distance further.
 As the legend goes, Mt Si was the moon’s body that fell to earth due to the deviousness of the blue jay and the fox.
 When you reach the summit, you’ll understand how fitting the legend of the Snoqualmie people is to residents in North Bend.

 It’s important to note that while Mt Si seems to be in a world of its own, in reality, it’s only about 45 minutes outside of Seattle.
 However, locals prefer to keep this site a secret from the bigger cities.
 So, if you’re visiting Seattle, or live in the area, you can reach this little bit of heaven in less than an hour.
 This North Bend attraction draws visitors from around the world.
 It truly is one of the wonders of the Cascade Mountains.

-Explore: Parks in North Bend
+Explore: Restaurants in North Bend

 Driving directions to our company Adam Gorski Landscapes in North Bend, WA: